Skip to main content

 2. HTTPS Only: All auth requests use HTTPS

-3. Token Expiry: Access tokens expire (default: 1 hour)
+3. Token Expiry: Access tokens expire (default: 1 hour), but sessions persist via refresh tokens

 Next Steps